omnipro-bh/OmniPlus_WA_Tracker_replit_v3/replit.md

 - **PayPal Web SDK:** For subscription payments.
 - **PostgreSQL (Neon):** Primary database managed by Drizzle ORM.
 - **node-cron:** For scheduling daily tasks like days decrement.

+## Days Balance & Authorization Flow (October 2025)
+Critical improvements to ensure real-time UI updates and correct status synchronization:

+### User Status Management
+- **Auto-Recovery from Expired Status**: When admin adds days to any channel, the system checks if the user has at least one ACTIVE channel.
+If yes, the user's status is automatically updated from "expired" to "active", immediately removing the "Account Expired" banner from the dashboard.
+- **Auto-Logout for Expired Users**: Non-admin users with "expired" status are automatically logged out and redirected to login page with an explanatory message.
+This prevents expired users from attempting operations that would fail.

+### Real-Time Cache Invalidation
+All mutations that affect user or channel state now properly invalidate React Query caches:
+- **Admin Activation** (`/api/admin/users/:userId/channels/:channelId/activate`): Invalidates `/api/me`, `/api/channels`, `/api/admin/users`, and `/api/admin/balance`
+- **Channel Authorization** (`/api/channels/:id/authorize`): Invalidates `/api/me` and `/api/channels`
+- This ensures dashboards, channel pages, and send pages update immediately without manual refresh

+### WHAPI Status Integration
+- **QR Scan Authorization**: When user scans QR code, the authorization endpoint calls `getChannelStatus()` to fetch real-time WHAPI connection status from WHAPI Gate API
+- **Status Persistence**: Retrieved WHAPI status (`active`, `stopped`, etc.) is stored in the database for monitoring and troubleshooting
+- **Authorization Workflow**: QR polling (2-second intervals) detects HTTP 409 status, automatically calls authorization endpoint, and updates channel to AUTHORIZED state

+### Send Button Logic
+- **Channel-Level Expiration Check**: Send page now validates each channel's `expiresAt` date instead of relying solely on user status
+- **Multi-Condition Enablement**: Send button enabled only when there exists at least one channel that is:
+  1. Status = "ACTIVE"
+  2. AuthStatus = "AUTHORIZED"
+  3. ExpiresAt > current time (or null)
+- **Granular Error Messages**: Displays specific guidance based on the blocking condition:
+  - "No active channels.
+Please add and activate a channel"
+  - "No authorized channels.
+Please authorize your channels by scanning the QR code"
+  - "All channels have expired.
+Please add days to your channels to continue sending messages"